-Even though a pianist is capable of super-human like powers, such as hypnotizing their audience into feeling whatever emotion they wish to convey through the piano, there is only so much we can do away from the piano.
+Even though a pianist is capable of super-human like powers, such as hypnotizing their audience into feeling whatever emotion they wish to convey through the piano, sometimes there are issues with finding and keeping a significant other and being forever alone.

-Perhaps every pianist goes through similar difficulties such as mine and can relate to the challenges being presented.
+Perhaps every pianist goes through similar difficulties and can relate to the challenges being presented.